 Independent Airport Lounges

 You can buy access to a number of independent lounges which will generally set you back from around £15 to £40 or $20 to $50 and will grant you about 3 hours access.

-Lounge Pass (Collinson Group) offers single entry into around 400 (mainly) independent lounges worldwide at 250 airports in over 75 countries.
+Lounge Pass (Collinson Group) offers single entry into around 500 (mainly) independent lounges worldwide at 250 airports in over 75 countries.
 Coverage of independent UK lounges is very good.
 Click here to book an airport lounge with Lounge Pass.
 All major credit cards are accepted.

 No.1 Lounges offers stylish lounges with bar and bistro in the UK at Birmingham, Edinburgh, London Heathrow (T3), London Gatwick (North and South Terminals).
 Entrance costs £30-£36.
 The main Heathrow lounge also has a travel spa at extra charge.

 Escape Lounges (MAG airport group) has lounges at Manchester airport (MAN T1/T2/T3), East Midlands (EMA) and London Stansted (STN) in the UK; plus Bradley International Airport (BDL), Cincinnati/Northern Kentucky (CVG), Greenville-Spartanburg (GSP), Minneapolis Saint Paul (MSP), Oakland (OAK), Ontario (ONT), Providence (PVD), Reno-Tahoe (RNO) and Sacramento (SMF) in the US.
+Pheonix (PHX) is due to open late 2019/early 2020.

-Plaza Premium Group has over 160 lounge locations at 37 international airports in 17 countries.
+Plaza Premium Group has over 160 lounge locations at 44 international airports in 22 countries.
 Mainly in Asia (such as Hong Kong), Canada and the Middle East – but over the last few years expanding further internationally.
-Includes lounges in Australia at Brisbane and Melbourne; Rio in Brazil; and the flagship lounges at London Heathrow (such as the Terminal 5 lounge).
+Includes lounges in Australia at Brisbane and Melbourne; Rio in Brazil; Paris, Rome and the flagship lounges at London Heathrow.

-The Club (Airport Lounge Development – Collinson Group) offers lounges at Atlanta, Baltimore-Washington, Cincinatti, Dallas-Fort Worth, Las Vegas, Orlando, Pheonix, San Jose and Seattle-Tacoma.
+The Club (run by Airport Dimensions, part of the Collinson Group) offers lounges at Atlanta, Baltimore-Washington, Boston, Buffalo, Charleston, Cincinatti, Dallas-Fort Worth, Jacksonville, Las Vegas, Orlando, Pittsburgh, San Jose and Seattle-Tacoma.
 Book here via Lounge Pass.

 Executive Lounges (Aspire/Swissport) as mentioned above has over 40 airport lounge locations mainly around UK and Europe, plus a few lounges in Africa, Middle East, Asia and Canada.

 Airspace (Swissport) has stylish lounges at Cleveland and San Diego.

 Paid Entry to Airline Lounges